ariga/atlas/doc/md/guides/mysql/functional-indexes.md

 ### Example​

-Let’s create a table containing students lists and the marks they received in each subject with the following command:
+Let’s create a table containing a list of students and the marks they received in each subject with the following command:

 ```sql
 CREATE TABLE `scorecard` (